MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/event-processing.md

 ![](./_images/serverless-event-processing.png)

 **Scenario**: A fleet of drones sends a stream of sensor data (position, battery, engine status).
 The data is ingested into Azure, processed, and the results are written to a data store.
 The event source could be any data stream.

-A reference implementation for this architecture is available on GitHub.
-The reference implementation includes two workloads:
+A reference implementation for this architecture is available on [GitHub][github].

-- An event ingestion workload (shown here)
-- An interactive workload, which is described in a separate reference architecture, [Serverless web application](./web-app.md)

 ## Architecture